 The “Branding Logo” allows organizations publishing A2J Guided Interviews® to add their program’s logo to the bottom right-hand corner of A2J Guided Interviews®.
 If you wish to add a branding logo to your interview, simply click on the upload button under the Branding Logo field (Figure 4e).
 Then browse for and select the desired branding logo file.

 Figure 4e: Select the upload button to browse for and select a branding logo for your Guided Interview.

 Please note that parameters do apply to the format of the logo graphic, as follows:

 .jpg, .png, or .gif, (Note: To browse for all types of files, be sure to type “*.*” for the file name after you have selected the yellow folder to browse.)

 If the figure is larger than the above parameters, then it will be cropped automatically.

-The traditional destination in an A2J Guided Interview® is a courthouse (see Figure 34 and Appendix B).
+The traditional destination in an A2J Guided Interview® is a courthouse (see Figure 4f).
 That graphic can be changed.
 An alternative graphic may be more suitable if an A2J Guided Interview is to be used in the context of online intake interviews or other non-court related forms (like food stamp applications.)

-Then browse for and select the desired end graphic file (Figure 35).
+Then browse for and select the desired end graphic file (Figure 4g).

-Figure 35: Select the upload button to browse for and select an end graphic for your A2J Guided Interview.
+Figure 4g: Select the upload button to browse for and select an end graphic for your A2J Guided Interview.